ZiaulKhan/project-kanban/README.md

 # Kanban Project \& Task Collaboration Tool 🧩

-A full-stack Kanban-style real-time collaboration tool that allows users to create teams, manage projects, and organize tasks using drag-and-drop functionality.
+A full-stack Kanban-style tool that allows users to manage projects, and organize tasks using drag-and-drop functionality.

 ## 🚀 Features